 MY EDUCATION AND EXPERIENCE

-I have focused the past 7 years on counseling teens, children and young adults because I know that these are years that are incredibly important in life.
+I have spent years focusing on counseling teens, children and young adults because I know that these are years that are incredibly important in life.
 When you've got a skilled therapist early on, it can have a profound and lasting impact on the quality of your life.
 However, I also know that it’s never too late to change, and this moment right now is a beautiful place to start.
 So, wherever you may be in your life’s journey, if you’re ready to focus on creating a happier, healthier life, contact me today.

 I love to work with: